 The colonization of North America, fueled by violence perpetrated by white settlers, wiped out scores of Native people.
 The spread of European diseases also played a role.
 The Native Americans who survived the onslaught of settler violence persisted in maintaining what little they had left.

-But in the 18th century, a growing movement among the settlers — who were living in colonies under the British Empire — sought to form their own nation.
+But in the 18th century, a growing movement among the settlers — who were living in colonies under the British Empire — sought to form their own independent nation.
 Ironically, the settler struggle for independence went hand-in-hand with their marginalization of Native Americans.

 After the U.S. gained its independence, the government continued its expansion across America.
 By the time that the U.S. Constitution was ratified in 1788, the Native American population had largely been decimated.